knoeks/collaborative-task/README.md

-# collaborative-task# Collaborative Coffee Shop Events Page
+# Collaborative Coffee Shop Events Page

 This project is a collaborative effort to create a multi-section web page showcasing a coffee shop's events and location.
 Each team member will take responsibility for one section: header, body, or footer.
 The project emphasizes teamwork and the use of Git and GitHub for version control, including creating pull requests and resolving merge conflicts.